US Non Immigrant Visa Application Guide

 In the case of a short stay of 90 days or less,

-Nationals of the Visa Waiver countries will generally not require a visa where the visit will be a short stay of 90 days or less and where they have been granted ESTA approval (Electronic System for Travel Authorisation).
+Nationals of the Visa Waiver countries will generally not require a visa where the visit will be a short stay of 90 days or less and where they have been granted ESTA approval (Electronic System for Travel Authorization).

 Where the VWP does not apply, which visa best meets your needs?
 We look at some of the more common US non-immigrant visas.